Insurance: Regulatory differences

-Controversies
+Insurance practices and controversies

 Does not reduce the risk

 Insurance is just a risk transfer mechanism wherein the financial burden which may arise due to some fortuitous event is transferred to a bigger entity (i.e., an insurance company) by way of paying premiums.
 This only reduces the financial burden and not the actual chances of happening of an event.
 Insurance is a risk for both the insurance company and the insured.
 The insurance company understands the risk involved and will perform a risk assessment when writing the policy.

 As a result, the premiums may go up if they determine that the policyholder will file a claim.
 However, premiums might reduce if the policyholder commits to a risk management program as recommended by the insurer.
 It is therefore important that insurers view risk management as a joint initiative between policyholder and insurer since a robust risk management plan minimizes the possibility of a large claim for the insurer while stabilizing or reducing premiums for the policyholder.
+University of Tennessee research published in 2014 found that all company staff in the businesses they surveyed recognised the importance of insurance but largely they were too distant within their organization from the provision or cost of insurance to be able to relate to company insurance needs.

 If a person is financially stable and plans for life's unexpected events, they may be able to go without insurance.
 However, they must have enough to cover a total and complete loss of employment and of their possessions.
 Some states will accept a surety bond, a government bond, or even making a cash deposit with the state.